platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 However, depending on your needs, you can [install your own WAF](../../security/waf.md) and add security measures not included in your plan.

-## Optional: Change the domain name for your CDN distribution

-When using a CDN, your CDN provider automatically assigns a domain name to your CDN distribution.
+## Create a CNAME record for your domain name
-This domain name can be complex.

-To set up a more user-friendly, branded domain name for your CDN distribution, you can create `CNAME` records through your DNS provider.
+To start routing client traffic through your CDN, create a `CNAME` record for your domain name through your DNS provider.
-For more information, see your DNS provider's official documentation.
+For more information, see you DNS provider's official documentation.

 Note that `CNAME` records can't point to apex domains.
 However, most CDN providers offer [workarounds](../steps/dns.md#handling-apex-domains).